-Through 2006, eradication activities were conducted for Areas 1, 3 and a portion of 4.
-For Area 2, construction equipment and pipeline placement is necessary for access to the lake for hydraulic restoration.
-So access in this area will be limited until the lake dredging is complete.
-Total access into Area 4 will also be dependent on lake elevations for the dredging activities.
-Each area will receive some supplemental planting necessary to achieve the desired success criteria, followed by a minimum three years of maintenance & monitoring activities.
+Through 2007, eradication activities were conducted for Areas 1, 3 and a portion of 4.
+Each area has received some supplemental planting necessary to achieve the desired success criteria, followed by a minimum three years of maintenance & monitoring activities.

 The City contracted with private consultants to conduct the maintenance activities.
 The maintenance to eradicate exotic and nuisance species has included manual removal and herbicide.
 Regeneration is generally more prolific within the first few years after initial eradication.
-At a minimum, maintenance is expected to occur every other month for the first year post-construction, and quarterly in years 2 and 3.
+At a minimum, maintenance is planned to occur every other month for the first year post-construction, and quarterly in years 2 and 3.
 After the third year, periodic maintenance activities will be required to minimize regeneration.
 After a minimum three-year maintenance & monitoring period and success criteria is achieved, the Park will be responsible to continue herbicide maintenance activities to maintain the same level of success criteria.
 The City has exhibited substantial efforts toward eradication of exotic and nuisance species from the upland and wetland habitats throughout the Park (refer to site photos).